figadore/Readarr-openlib/README.md

+note: this fork is not intended to be maintained, it is a temporary way to build and publish the docker image from the upstream fork

 # ✨ OpenLibrary Integration Complete

 > **This fork has a working OpenLibrary metadata integration!** The community effort mentioned below is now complete.